-The release of the Intergovernmental Panel on Climate Change (IPCC)1 sixth assessment report on climate change in March 2023 brought to the forefront the alarming rate at which the planet’s temperature is rising.
-The report updates climate projections and emphasizes the risks of inaction, including more frequent and intense heatwaves, droughts, floods, and tropical cyclones.
+The release of the Intergovernmental Panel on Climate Change (IPCC)1 sixth assessment report in March 2023 brought the alarming rate at which the planet’s temperature is rising to the forefront.
+The report updates climate projections and emphasises the risks of inaction, including more frequent and intense heatwaves, droughts, floods, and tropical cyclones.

 Of course, recognising the full potential of regenerative design will require a shift in mindset and a willingness to embrace new ways of thinking and working.
 Collaboration and engagement across disciplines and sectors will be necessary, as well as a commitment to continue learning.

 “Success is directly proportional to the degree of positive adaptation to change”3.
 The biggest challenges around addressing climate change in our industry are often not technical, but cultural.
 This cultural transformation needs to occur at the level of mindsets, and a shift in behaviour and education is the first step.

 We need to create a new collaboration model to replace conventional processes and norms of design, which requires innovative thinking, sensible design strategies, careful analysis, and determined leadership, focused on a clear, ambitious vision.
 Achieving this goal demands that the construction industry adopts a new, collective, and transdisciplinary approach, unifying different disciplines around a climate action framework and promoting collaboration, education, and knowledge sharing.
 Empowering clients to make educated decisions about which approach best aligns with their goals while maintaining the commitment to design excellence and climate action.